Automated forest inventory: analysis of high-density airborne LiDAR point clouds with 3D deep learning: Introduction

 Parallel to the rise of high-density ALS, we have seen an explosion of interest in deep machine learning algorithms for processing 3D point clouds in general, and forest scans in particular (Table~\ref{tab:RepresentativeMethods}).
 Over the last decade, the superior capabilities of deep neural networks when it comes to representing and analysing structured data have brought about transformative changes across a range of science and engineering disciplines~\citep{Wang2023Aug2Scientific}.
 Deep learning also holds great promise for tree segmentation, and indeed there has been a recent trend to adopt it for the ongoing efforts towards automated forest inventories~\citep{Xi2018Aug2Filtering,Chen2021Jan21Individual,Krisanski2021Apr7Sensor,Sun2022Jun14Individual,Chang2022Oct6Two,Wang2023Feb13Tree,Zhang2023Jun5Towards,Kim2023Jun5Automated,Jiang2023Jun25LWSNet, Wielgosz2023Jul27P2T,Straker2023Instance}.
+The review in Table~\ref{tab:RepresentativeMethods} indicates that most methods either apply 2D CNNs on CHM or use PointNet++~\citep{Qi2017PointNetDH} to directly process point clouds.
+Networks that operate on the CHM share the limitations of traditional 2.5D ITD algorithms, i.e., they disregard understory trees.
+The seminal PointNet++ architecture does consider all scan points, including those below the main canopy.
+But new network designs, particularly sparse 3D convolutional networks~\citep{Choy2019June4D}, offer higher accuracy as well as computational advantages, making them more suitable for high-density point clouds.

 { \begin{landscape}

 \end{landscape} }

 Past research has predominantly focused on semantic segmentation tasks such as segmenting leaf and wood points or separating points on trees from those on understory~\citep{Krisanski2021Apr7Sensor}.
 Comparatively few studies look at tree instance segmentation~\citep{Windrim2020May6Detection,Krisanski2021Nov16Forest}, and those mostly rely on sequences of ad-hoc steps (possibly including deep learning modules), which makes it difficult to transfer them to a new location or sensor setup, due to the effort needed to correct set the hyper-parameters for every step of the sequence, including frequent dependencies between the settings of different steps~\citep{Wielgosz2023Jul27P2T}.